 Security and Defense

-he Security and Defense program at the Institute of the North conducts research and educates policymakers on strategic issues relating to the defense of the United States that particularly concern decision makers in Alaska and at the state and local level throughout the nation.
-Since its creation, the Security and Defense program has assisted Alaska’s legislature in calling for a missile defense which provided protection to all 50 states.
+The Security and Defense program at the Institute of the North conducts research and educates policymakers on strategic issues relating to the defense of the United States that particularly concern decision makers in Alaska and at the state and local level throughout the nation.
+Since its creation, the Security and Defense program has assisted Alaska’s legislature in calling for a missile defense that provided protection to all 50 states.

-Further, the Institute has joined with think tanks and policy analysts from many other states to form an independent working group which closely follows security threats to the United States and seeks to illuminate the value of land, sea, air and space-based missile defense.
+Further, the Institute has joined with think tanks and policy analysts from many other states to form an independent working group that closely follows security threats to the United States and seeks to illuminate the value of land, sea, air and space-based missile defense.
 Recently the program has worked to educate state leaders on issues ranging from the threat of electromagnetic pulse to critical infrastructure because state governments will be first responders in any scenario that disables telecommunications, power, transportation and medical services in their region.

 See related documents for examples of past work in this area.